 What are non-adjusting events?

 IAS 10.10 draws the line: non-adjusting events arise from conditions that did not exist at the balance sheet date.
-The amounts in the financial statements stay as they are.
+The amounts in the FS stay as they are.
 IAS 10.21 then requires disclosure of the nature of the event and an estimate of its financial effect (or a statement that the estimate cannot be made).
 The disclosure obligation applies only when the event is material.

 Key Points